 In The Stock Market, there are different types of trading styles and different types of orders.
 As a Trader or Investor, it is very important to know various types of orders and how to use them in the live market.

-So don’t worry we will discuss various types of orders in this article.
+So If you are new to trading, don’t worry we will discuss various types of orders in this article.
 So Let’s begin….

 Types of orders?